Dear Mr. Electrician: How do I extend the kitchen electrical outlets from the wall a little so I can add ceramic tile?

 The above Arlington #BE1 Box Extenders work well and are approved for use with electrical boxes.
 These are inserted into the existing electrical box in the wall after the wall is finished and ready to install switches, receptacles, and wall plates.
 They can easily be trimmed back if they are too deep for your application.

-I put ReceptXtenders on all the existing outlets and switches during rough-in, so the person who installs the backsplash tile will have to cut around them.
+I installed ReceptXtenders on all the existing outlets and switches during the rough-in, so the person installing the backsplash tile will have to cut around them.

 There was an old BX cable feeding the old peninsula outlet.
 I replaced it with an MC cable and ran it through the inside of the cabinet to the side-mounted outlet box using an MC cable connector after inserting an anti-short bushing inside the cable.